Luang Prabang

 Swim in cool turquoise lagoons formed by one of the most beautiful waterfalls in Asia!

-Kuang Si Waterfall is a 50-meter high and 3-level waterfall, 29 kilometers south of Luang Prabang.
+Kuang Si Waterfall is a 50-metre-high and 3-level waterfall, 29 km south of Luang Prabang.
 Tourists and locals come to this place for its exquisite blue-green lagoons and the thick tropical jungle that surrounds them.

 #2 Tad Sae Waterfalls

-Swim in cool, bluish pools, zoom on a zip line and listen to the gush of water.
+Swim in cool, blue pools, zip through the air on a zip line, and listen to the rush of water all around you.

 Listen to the sound of birds from the lush forest that borders the falls.
 Stroll on the walkways for the best views and jump into the overflowing pools!
 Fill up on sticky rice and grilled fish stuffed with herbs from the restaurant, then spend the rest of the afternoon on a sun lounger.

-You can reach this paradise by taking a tuk-tuk ($20 waiting time + journey back) to the port of Nam Khan where boats travel across to Tad Sae.
-Visitors are allowed from 8:00-17:00.
+You can reach this paradise by taking a tuk-tuk for about 450,000 LAK ($21) (waiting time + journey back) to the port of Nam Khan, where boats travel across to Tad Sae.
+Visitors are allowed from 8:00 to 17:30.

 #3 Pak Ou Caves